rinkudave7/Python-projects/README.md

 - A new average commission percentage based on profitable orders.
 - A new average discount percentage for profitable orders, that could serve as a guideline for what level of discount still allows for profitability.

+**From the analysis**:
+New Average Commission Percentage: 28.72%
+New Average Discount Percentage: 5.55%